Residence Halls at Pomona College

 Dialynas and Sontag Halls

 Dialynas and Sontag Halls are the two newest residence halls on campus.
-Completed in Spring of 2011, these residence halls feature more than 30 suites with approximately 153 single bedrooms.
+Completed in Spring of 2011, these residence halls feature more than 30 suites with approximately 153 bedrooms.
 Suites range in size from 3 bedroom to 6 bedrooms, and each suite has a common living room.
 Built to LEED (Leadership in Energy and Environmental Design) platinum standards, the highest level of sustainable building, the new residence halls are among the greenest in the country.

 Dialynas Hall has 78 bedrooms in suite-style arrangements, with three to six bedrooms.
 Each of the three floors has a large common area with full kitchen.
 The suites have air conditioning that turns off when windows are opened and low water use fixtures.
 The building, which opened in 2011 and is certified LEED Platinum, has solar hot water heating, solar voltaic panels and an electricity cutoff switch for each suite, among its sustainable features.
 Its first floor lounge features a drop-down movie screen.